mathrick/flask-demo-login-app/README.md

 Basic login app
 ===============
 This is a simple webapp implementing login functionality, built on Flask and AngularJS.
+It doesn't really do anything useful as such, but it does implement the meat of what many apps need, ie. sign up, login, and a trivial messaging system between users.
+If you were writing a serious app, it would very likely pass through a stage much like this.

 Installing and running
 ======================